AiekDev/aerocord/README.md

 ## Building

 Packaging will create builds in the dist/ folder.
 You can then install them like mentioned above or distribute them
-NOTE: Make sure you have Nodejs and pnpm installed.
+NOTE: Make sure you have Nodejs installed.

 ```sh
 # download aerocord from github and then open it in vscode or vscodium